cxhiano/15-441-project-1/readme.txt

 [IMP-4] Description of Implementation
 --------------------------------------------------------------------------------
 SIGPIPE is set to be ignored before server starts accepting requests.

-All socket will be put into a file descriptor list handled by select().
+All client sockets are maintained using linked list and each client socket is associated with a buffer to stored received data.
+Also, all client sockets will be made non-blocking using fcntl.

+select() is used to implement a concurrent server.
 The server repeatedly call select().
-Each time select() returns, the server will find active file descriptors.
+Each time select() returns, the server will check server socket as well as go through the linked list to find out active sockets.

-If a new reqeust arrives, the file descriptor list will be updated so that select can handle the newly created socket.
-The newly created socket will be set to be non-blocking using fcntl.

 When data arrives at client socket, recv() will be called repeatedly until it returns 0 or - 1 in order to receive as much data as possible.
 Since client sockets are set to be non-blocking, it will return -1 with a errno set to EWOULDBLOCK or EAGAIN when there is no data availeble.

+Data sending is handle similarly. send() will be called repeatedly until all data is sent or it returns -1 with errno set to EWOULDBLOCK or EAGAIN.

+When error is encountered during send() and recv(), corresponding client socket will be closed.

-A specific size of memory will be allocated for buffer used to store received data at the beginning.
-And as the data in buffer grows, its capacity will be increased accordingly(by calling realloc).
-More specifically, each time data size exceeds half of buffer capacity, buffer capacity will be doubled.
+The memory buffer associated with client socket is dynamically allocated.
+It start at a specific size and as data in it grows, it grows accordingly. (by calling realloc).
+More specifically, each time data size exceeds half of buffer capacity, buffer capacity will be increased to
+1.5 times its original capacity.

+The memory buffers will also shrink.
+Each time after sending data, if free space in the buffer is more than the initial size of the buffer, the buffer will be decreased to half of its original size.